When it comes to your presentation technology choices, your decision says something about you.

 They might not know their material too well.
 Or, possibly they haven’t had much time to prepare, practise and rehearse.
 And, of course, you do need to practise with the technology

 PowerPoint might help to give them security as it hides the gaps in their work.
-That’s the theory anyway.
+Well, that’s the theory anyway.

 However, most audiences can see through this.
 Because you can't fool your audience this easily.